loadero/loadero-py-testui-commands/README.md

 ## Installation

-Installation is as simple as adding this line to your requirements.txt (or equalivent) file.
+Installation is as simple as adding this line to your requirements.txt (or equivalent) file.

 ```bash
 git+https://github.com/loadero/loadero-py-testui-commands.git@v1.0.0